ekmixon/docs-6/v21.1/architecture/sql-layer.md

 toc: true
 ---

-The SQL layer of CockroachDB's architecture exposes its SQL API to developers and converts SQL statements into key-value operations used by the rest of the database.
+The SQL layer of CockroachDB's architecture exposes SQL API to developers and converts high-level [SQL statements](../{{page.version.version}}/sql-statements.html) into low-level read and write requests to the underlying key-value store, which are passed to the [Transaction Layer](transaction-layer.html)

+Specifically, it consists of the following sublayers:

+- [SQL API](#sql-api), which forms the user interface.
+- [Parser](#parsing), which converts SQL text into an abstract syntax tree (AST)
+- [Cost-based optimizer](#logical-planning), which converts the AST into an optimized logical query plan
+- [SQL execution engine](#physical-planning), which converts the logical query plan into a physical query plan for execution by the nodes in the cluster

 {{site.data.alerts.callout_info}}
 If you haven't already, we recommend reading the [Architecture Overview](overview.html).